carinature/WebLib/README.md

     start server:
 `docker-compose start -f mysql-docker-compose.yml`

+##### If the next error is shown
+    Error starting userland proxy: listen tcp 0.0.0.0:3306: bind: address already in use run the next command:
+`sudo netstat -laputen | grep ':3306`
+and then:
+`sudo systemctl stop PROGRAM_NAME`

 ## structure and file summery
 **rf** - shell scrypt running the website/application on the local machine paste in the bash console: `cd {project_root} && ./rf`